This content requires Flash Player.

 Bypass surgery is one way to treat coronary artery disease.
 Watch this narrated animation to learn more about how this surgery is performed.
 (Animation provided courtesy of Medtronic.)

-To perform bypass surgery, surgeons take a section of a healthy artery or vein from the leg (called the saphenous vein) or from another part of the body.
-They then attach (or graft) it upstream and downstream from the blockage on the affected heart artery.
+During the procedure, your surgeon will take a section of a healthy artery or vein from one of several sites in the body – usually the chest, arm, or leg.
+The most successful bypasses use the internal mammary artery, which runs just inside the edge of each side of the breastbone.
+Your doctor will then attach (or graft) the artery or vein so that blood flows through this “new” vessel beyond the blockage in the diseased portion of the heart artery.
 This creates a “bypass” through which blood may flow around the blockage to the heart muscle.

 Coronary artery bypass graft surgery is a major surgery and will require some preparation on your part to be sure you have completed all necessary tests before the operation, have any personal items you need while in the hospital, and are able to focus only on your recovery in the weeks after you leave the hospital.
 Knowing what you can expect in advance can help relieve anxiety and help you make necessary preparations.

 Click on the links below for detailed information about what to expect before, during, and immediately after bypass surgery.
 Read on to also learn more about what you can expect in the weeks and months following bypass surgery.
 Recovery and the transition back to daily life are different for each patient, but there are steps you and your care team can take to make the process go smoothly and to pave the way for a healthier life moving forward.

 - What to Expect Before Coronary Bypass SurgeryThe information here can help you understand what to expect as you prepare for surgery.
 The days and hours prior to your surgery will involve coordination with your care team around details such as dietary restrictions, medications, preoperative tests, questions about your procedure, and more.